Dana94/2019-website/blog/2020-05-22-css-animations-part-1.md

      sandbox="allow-forms allow-modals allow-popups allow-presentation allow-same-origin allow-scripts"
    ></iframe>

-## Timing-function [NOT DONE]
+## Timing-function

-The format the animation moves.
 It sets the speed of the animation at every moment in the duration.
 For example, if you want the animation to start off slow, then speed up before it finishes, use `ease-in` as the value.
 The element will "ease in" or start slowly when the animation starts, and increase its speed until it stops moving.

 There are many standard values you can use: